 Much like H&M, Uber has always been a technological crystal ball.
 But unlike H&M’s bot, Uber’s Messenger chatbot is legit.

-Powered by Uber’s API, you can use their bot to a book a cab without having to leave Messenger or download the Uber app.
+Using Uber’s Chatbot Apps, you can use their bot to a book a cab without having to leave Messenger or download the Uber app.

 Traditional ride receipts and updates are delivered as private conversations between you and Uber.

-The reason Uber’s chatbot works so much better than H&M’s is because Uber maximizes use of the Messenger platform.
+The reason Uber’s chatbot works so much better than H&M’s is that Uber maximizes the use of the Messenger platform.

 Uber’s chatbot exploits the social nature of transportation.